WHAT IS BATTLE CROSSFIT

 Instead, at Battle CrossFit you will have a personal coach for life.
 Read more about the benefits of having a personal coach here.

-Our coaches have spent over 10 years learning about what works and what doesn’t work in terms of getting people fit, and perhaps more importantly, we have learned what works in order to keep people motivated and injury-free so they can stay fit for life.
+Our coaches have spent years learning about what works and what doesn’t work in terms of getting people fit, and perhaps more importantly, we have learned what works in order to keep people motivated and injury-free so they can stay fit for life.

 Here’s what we know today: